91d906h4/HenStyle/README.md

 Use `.col-{number}` to specify how many columns will this element takes.
 Then range of `number` is also from 1 to 12 (`.col` is same as `.col-1`).

+Use `.col-{value}` to specify when to span all the lines.
+For example, if you use class `.col-md`, this column will span all the lines (width 100%) when the width of sreen is smaller than `768px`.

 #### Example

 Now we are going to build a grid with 6 rows and 3 elements with 1 columns, 2 columns and 3 columns, respectively.